Digital dentistry

 Digital dentistry refers to the use of dental technologies or devices that incorporates digital or computer-controlled components to carry out dental procedures rather than using mechanical or electrical tools.
-The use of digital dentistry can make carrying out dental procedures more efficient than using mechanical tools, both for restorative as diagnostic purposes.
-Used as a way to facilitate dental treatments and propose new ways to meet rising patient demands.
+The use of digital dentistry can make carrying out dental procedures more efficient than using mechanical tools, both for restorative and diagnostic purposes.
+It is used as a way to facilitate dental treatments and propose new ways to meet rising patient demands.

 The 'father' of digital dentistry is the French professor François Duret, who invented dental CAD/CAM in 1971.

 Digital dentistry technologies

 Some of the technologies used in digital dentistry include: